samedguener/terraform-provider-cf/website/docs/r/service_instance.html.markdown

 * `tags` - (Optional, List) List of instance tags.
 Some services provide a list of tags that Cloud Foundry delivers in [VCAP_SERVICES Env variables](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES)
 * `recursive_delete` - (Optional, Bool) Default: `false`.
 If set `true`, Cloud Foundry will delete service bindings, service keys, and routes associated with the service instance too.
 * `timeout` - (Optional, Integer) The timeout in seconds, which shall be waited until service instance is created.
 Default: 60 seconds
+* `async` - (Optional, Bool) 	Set to `true` if the client allows asynchronous provisioning.
+Please refer to [this](https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md#synchronous-and-asynchronous-operations) for more information.
+Default: false

 ## Attributes Reference

 The following attributes are exported: